-The NUS-Hebrew University of Jerusalem Joint PhD program is a joint degree program offered by the National University of Singapore (NUS) and the Hebrew University of Jerusalem (HUJ).
+The NUS-Hebrew University of Jerusalem Joint PhD programme is a joint degree programme offered by the National University of Singapore (NUS) and the Hebrew University of Jerusalem (HUJ).

 The candidates will start their candidature at the beginning of any semester of an academic year in at their home institution.